kzalesak/Schmittsynth/readme.md

 ### Basic setup
 In order to operate your synth, you need to connect one of the inverting gates to (see under text for demo connections):
-1. **a capacitor on its input pin** - you can do this by placing a capacitor between in the female pin header below or above the 40106 IC (black box with legs in the middle of the board).
-Note that cylindrical capacitors with a stripe (electrolytic) are polarized, and the stripe should be connected to ground, see below.
+1. **a capacitor on its input pin** - you can do this by placing a capacitor between the female pin header below or above the 40106 IC (black box with legs in the middle of the board).
+Note that cylindrical capacitors with a stripe (electrolytic) are polarized, and the stripe should be connected to ground, as in the example setup.
 If your capacitor is soldered on, simply choose the desired gate.
-2. **a resistance between the input and output pin on the gate (not OUTPUT)** - this allows you to control the tone, as well as ensures the sound is in the audible range and not ultrasound, which annoys animals.
-You can use either potentiometer or the photoresistor on the board, or use wires to connect to a resistive material, like a pencil drawing or a piece of fruit.
+2. **a resistance between the input and output pin of the gate (not OUTPUT)** - this allows you to control the tone, as well as ensures the sound is in the audible range and not ultrasound, which annoys animals.
+You can use a potentiometer or the photoresistor on the board, or use wires to connect to a resistive material, like a pencil drawing or a piece of fruit.
 You can also connect multiple resistors in series or parallel, to experiment with different effects.
 3. **appropriate sound OUTPUT pin to the voltage divider IN pin** - use the same letter as the one next to the gate.
 To visualise what is happening, you can choose a large value capacitor (>100uF) and connect the OUTPUT pin to the LED instead.
 The voltage divider is required to bring down the voltage to standard audio levels (9V -> \~1.5V).

-4. **voltage divider DIV pin to left or right channel** to use both, connect them also together
+4. **voltage divider DIV pin to left or right channel** to use both, connect them together.

 A sample setup using a potentiometer and gate __D__ is shown here: